 When you are ready to start your application, you will be directed to one of two online application portals – Apply Alberta or SAIT’s self-service system.
 There are no on-site facilities available at SAIT for you to submit your online application.

 When you're completing the application, you will be asked to choose the term — fall, winter, or spring — when your program begins.
 You can find this information in the admission selection section for each program.

 You will need a Visa or Mastercard to pay the online application fee - $120 CAD for domestic and $150 CAD for international applicants.

 Send us your transcripts

-Please provide official transcripts of all high school and post-secondary education you have completed to date.
-Transcripts, or anticipated final grades, must be presented to Student Services before you will be considered for admission.
+You will need to provide us with official transcripts of all high school and post-secondary education you have completed to date.
+Transcripts or anticipated final grades must be presented to the Office of the Registrar before you will be considered for admission.

-If your transcripts are from Alberta, another province, or outside of Canada, check out How to submit your transcripts and/or documentation.
+If your transcripts are from Alberta, another province, or outside of Canada, learn how to submit your transcripts or documents.

-If you are enrolled in high school or upgrading courses
+Are you enrolled in high school or upgrading courses?

-You can enter your academic information, including grades to-date, in the online application.
+You are able to enter your academic information, including grades to-date, in the online application.
 If you haven't completed a course yet, enter your anticipated final mark instead.
 This information will be used for admission until we receive your final transcript.

 If you are offered conditional admission to a program based on your anticipated final grades, make sure that: